Nikilandgelo/dummy_sni/README.md

-# Repository of static website for selfsteal sni to Xray
+# Repository of static website for selfsteal SNI to Xray